sof1a03/DSS_groupproject/Code/README.md

 - **03_REGIONAL_load.py**: Creates final  dataset by merging NBH and PC4 datasets, aggregating to PC4

 ### 3. Features
 Stores feature engineering notebooks and scripts created in Google Colab.
-Used for generating derived indicators and preparing datasets for analysis and model training.
+Starting with two **descriptive** analysis of the main datasets, it is used for generating derived indicators and preparing datasets for analysis and model training.
 The main feature computed are:
 - **MatchScore**: Measures how well each car model fits regional socio-demographic and fleet profiles.
 - **Popularity and Niche Scores**: Evaluate market position based on sales volume and price level.